Mega Themes

 We give our thoughts on this morning’s CPI release and (lack of) market reaction.
 We also close our short position in January 2025 fed funds futures.

-Special Report The adrenaline from the recent policy stimulus might be sufficient to produce a window of outperformance for Chinese equities and China-plays in financial markets.
+The adrenaline from the recent policy stimulus might be sufficient to produce a window of outperformance for Chinese equities and China-plays in financial markets.
 However, this adrenaline will not extend to China's real economy.
-Net…
+Net-net, we are upgrading the allocation to EM in a global equity portfolio from underweight to neutral.

 Our reaction to this morning’s CPI report and what it means for Fed policy.